gramineproject/gramine/Documentation/devel/building.rst

 * ``upstream`` (default) for upstreamed in-kernel driver (mainline Linux kernel 5.11+),
-* ``dcap1.6`` for Intel DCAP version 1.6 or higher,  but below 1.10,
-* ``dcap1.10`` for Intel DCAP version 1.10 or higher,
 * ``oot`` for non-DCAP, out-of-tree version of the driver.

 The ``-Dsgx_driver_include_path`` parameter must point to the absolute path where the SGX driver was downloaded or installed in the previous step.
-For example, for the DCAP version 1.41 of the SGX driver, you must specify ``-Dsgx_driver_include_path="/usr/src/sgx-1.41/include/"``.
-If this parameter is omitted, Gramine's build system will try to determine the right path.
+For example, for the OOT driver installed at the default path, you can specify ``-Dsgx_driver_include_path="/opt/intel/linux-sgx-driver"``.
+If this parameter is omitted, Gramine's build system will try to determine the right path, so, it's usually not needed.

 .. note::